-Daniel Fluskey — head of policy at the Institute of Fundraising — spoke in the Guardian recently about online fundraising platforms:
+Speaking to the Guardian in 2020, Daniel Fluskey — Head of Policy and External Affairs at Institute of Fundraising — spoke about online fundraising platforms:

 “The experience of our members is that having a good site that they can rely on, that they know works and minimises fraud is incredibly useful, and it is also important that donors and supporters get a smooth experience.
 If it is clunky and doesn’t work well, people won’t give.”

 Having the right fundraising platform for your charity is essential.
 But how do you choose when they’re all slightly different, with various features and benefits?
 Even a simple fee comparison can be confusing.
 Some platforms claim to be free, but ask donors to pay 5% on top of their donation to support the platform.
 Others charge annual fees, or one-off membership.
 There are also the payment provider fees to consider, that vary from platform to platform.